wehlutyk/thesis/content/3-gistr-4-results.md

 Any word $w' \in u'$ can be identified as a new insertion or affiliated to a parent word $w \in u$ that was conserved, replaced, and/or moved in an exchange.
 On the child side, $w'$ can also be linked to its child $w''$ (if it wasn't deleted), thus continuing the lineage of this specific word along the branch.
 ^[Note that the alignment tool produces a tree of possible deep alignments for each pair of utterances, such that a word in $u$ could be assigned to different words in $u'$ for different choices of deep alignments.
-To decide this uncertainty for a given word $w$ we first determine if it is conserved (either exactly or through replacement) in a majority of deep alignments;
+To decide this uncertainty for a given word $w$ we first determine if it is conserved (either exactly or through replacement) in at least of all the deep alignments;
 if so, we select the child word in $u'$ which appears in most deep alignments (i.e. the majority child);
 if not, the operation is considered a deletion.
 Any word in $u'$ that has no assigned parent word is considered an insertion.